Which Laptop CPU is Right for You?

 When you read about any individual CPU model, you'll see that, just like the laptop it powers, it has a complete set of specs.
 The most important specs are these:

 - Cores: The processor within a processor, a Core is capable of working on one discrete task while the other core(s) does something else.
 Most laptop CPUs have two cores, but some of the higher-performance models have four cores.
+With 8th Gen Core, mainstream Core i5 and Core i7 laptops will now have four cores also.

 - Clock Speed: Measured in gigahertz, this is the number of cycles per second that the CPU can execute.
 A higher number is better, but this is far from the only factor in processor speed.